bambooforest/IntroDataScience_Spring_2022/5_data_visualization/README.md

 to do.

 As a first step then, it is pertinent to figure out what the variables and observations are for your analysis.
-Often data will (Wickham and Grolemund 2016):
+Often data will (Hadley Wickham and Grolemund 2016):

 1. Contain a variable that is spread across multiple columns
 2. Contain an observation spread across multiple rows